Ducks Ahoy!: Development

+Promotion and release

-As Joyce Hakansson Associates did not employ marketing or public relations staff, the game's promotion was handled by its publisher.
-Ducks Ahoy! was unveiled at the 1984 Winter Consumer Electronics Show in Las Vegas.
+The game's promotion was handled by its publisher, CBS Software; Joyce Hakansson Associates did not employ marketing or public relations staff.
+As everyone on the development team was considered an associate, the team was the primary focus, and as such, only the team as a whole was credited with the software's creation at the time.
+Ducks Ahoy! was unveiled at the 1984 Winter Consumer Electronics Show in Las Vegas, Nevada in January.

 A new trend at the 1984 trade show was the appearance of multiple educational video games produced by several companies.
 Among those companies was CBS Software, which had secured a large booth in the main hall of the convention center.
 The company announced partnerships with several independent software developers, including Joyce Hakansson Associates, to produce new educational titles.
 In addition to the partnership announcement, Joyce Hakansson Associates had Ducks Ahoy! and its other title, Seashore Hide 'n Seek, on display on the convention floor.
 The game's age demographic, two release platforms, and respective platform prices were also presented.
-As everyone on the development team was considered an associate, the team was the primary focus, and as such, only the team as a whole was credited with the software's creation at the time.
-In November 1984, CBS Software signaled its intent to export its educational titles on the Commodore 64, like Ducks Ahoy!, to the United Kingdom and Europe.
-A few months later in January 1985, CBS announced a price reduction for several of the titles it had published, including Ducks Ahoy!.
+The game was projected to release for the Commodore 64 in March and for Atari 8-bit home computers during the second quarter of 1984.

+Ducks Ahoy! was released on two brands of home computers.